persegersten/cryptotrader/README.md

 Lightweight scripts and tools to analyse and (optionally) trade a small multi-asset crypto portfolio using downloaded OHLCV data and a TA-based signal agent.

 This README describes what the repository does, how to run it (dry-run vs live), and what the included shell scripts do.
-The README was written using the two primary runner scripts as starting points:
+There are two primary runner scripts:

 - `analyse_and_trade_three_assets_weighted.sh`
 - `dryrun_analyse_and_trade.sh`